30 second summary:

 - Customer satisfaction - pursued consistently, rigorously, passionately; measured objectively

 - Independence from “owners” or single individuals - systemising your business and developing a high performing management team that can operate accountably and effectively.

-If you would like support to create your Scale-Up strategy, get in touch!
+If you would like support to create your Scale-Up strategy, download our free eBook

 Don't miss our latest insights

 3 Challenges Companies Face When Growing/Scaling-up

 The OECD definition of scale-up (or high growth) is growing turnover by more than 20% a year over a period of three years, with at least 10 employe...Read more